jasonnwangg/Online-Sales/README.md

 #The average spend per customer is 135.2142.

-# How many consumers of the total opened the email blast?

 sqldf("
       SELECT COUNT(*) AS consumer_count,
       opened_email FROM email
       GROUP BY opened_email
       ")

-# 716 of the 9032 consumers opened the email blast.
+#716 of the 9032 consumers opened the email blast.

-# Was the pop-up advertisement successful?

 sqldf("
       SELECT SUM(sales_amount_total) AS sum_sales,